European School, Luxembourg II

-The European School, Luxembourg II, also known as ESL2, is a European School, located on the border of the communes of Bertrange and Mamer in Luxembourg.
+The European School, Luxembourg II (ESL2) is a European School, located on the border of the communes of Bertrange and Mamer in Luxembourg.
 Founded in 2004, the school prioritises, for enrolment purposes, pupils of EU staff based nearby.
 It is an all-through school, which offers a multilingual, multicultural education to its pupils, leading to the European Baccalaureate as its secondary leaving qualification.

 History

 By 2004, the European School, Luxembourg I (ESL1) had reached oversubscription.
 Compounding matters, in May 2004, the so-called "Big Bang" enlargement of the European Union (EU), saw it grow from 15 to 25 member states.
 All such acceding states signed, and later, subsequently ratified the Convention Defining the Statue of the European Schools over the next 2 years, obligating the European Schools' to provide an education to pupils of EU staff and officials of their respective nationalities.
 In order to alleviate issues, the Board of Governors of the European Schools and the Luxembourg government, decided to open a second European School in Luxembourg, operating from September 2004.

 The European School, Luxembourg II opened in a phased manner, with only the primary and nursery cycles operating between 2004 and 2012.
 The nursery school shared the existing nursery buildings of ESL1 on its Kirchberg campus, whilst the primary school was located in a temporary structure, the "Village Pédagogique", on rue Richard Coudenhove-Kalergi, opposite the nursery.

 Construction on the current ESL2 campus located on the border of the communes of Bertrange and Mamer began in 2009.
 The school moved into its new premises in September 2012, and the secondary cycle began to operate.

 In 2013, the school marked the first anniversary of its new campus with a hot air balloon launch.